nayitrix40/delivery-eta-prediction/reports/EDA_report.md

 2. **Identifier exclution**: 'Order_ID' does not provide predictive value and can be removed.
 3. **Handling missing value**
    - Numerical missing values (e.g., 'Courier_Experience_yrs') can be imputed using the **most frequent category**

-## Conclusion
-The dataset is good for building a delivery time prediction model.
-Variables such as **traffic level, distance, weather** are expected to be meaningful predictor of delivery durations.
-The identified missing values are limited and manageable through standard preprocessing methods, and supporting the development of a reliable regression pipeline.